Last updated on November 27th, 2023

 Best for: Gourmet food lovers

-Modica chocolate from Sicily is a specific type of chocolate made by processing the beans by hand in a stone bowl called a metate, exactly how the Aztecs used to make chocolate.
+Modica Italian chocolate from Sicily is a specific type of chocolate made by processing the beans by hand in a stone bowl called a metate, exactly how the Aztecs used to make chocolate.
 The result is a rich chocolate with a gritty texture.
 In Italy, you can find various flavors (my favorite is arancia, orange chocolate) but if you are trying it for the first time it’s best to stick to the classic chocolate as to not take away from the texture/flavor experience of this one of a kind chocolate!

 Best for: The home decorator